mohitsorde/jsosrm/README.md

 }
 ```

 Note that when we retrieve the parsed object which now has the outKey specified via _getReverseParams_, we get the original input key.
-This is automatically handled by Jsosrm.
+This is automatically handled by jsosrm.

 ### <a name="val-set-get">
 **validators, setters, getters**